-Designed to be useful in everyday dentistry, Essential Lines are basically a tip for shaping the occlusal anatomy altogether, without missing proportions or valuable information which is drawn onto the tooth.
+Designed to be useful in everyday dentistry, the Essential Lines technique is basically a tip for shaping the occlusal anatomy altogether, without missing proportions or valuable information which is drawn onto the tooth.

 Coming from the simplification approach of Style Italiano philosophy, the idea of the team was to find a way to make daily posterior restoration procedures easy, combined with the Fast Modeling Technique (coming soon on Style Italiano) by Prof Louis Hardan.